GAF machine

 Yeah, that’s what we need.
 I agree.
 It’s funny because you know I hope we get involved in more and more conversations as we become integrated into more things at Sony.
 These are the kind of conversations I really want to have.

 May 18, 2019 -- A patent application is filed for a ‘Network Connected Controller for Direct to Cloud Gaming’.
 David Perry is listed as one of its co-inventors, despite having left SIE in 2017.
 Sections of the application say that the device can be DualShock-like, have an integrated display and connect directly to cloud-gaming servers over Wi-Fi.
 This application is published two days after Kutaragi’s newly active remote play controller application is ‘granted’ (i.e., protected against infringement).
-SIE enters the final stage of clearing its IP for Project Q'taragi to get underway.
+Deeper discussions about Project Q'taragi move forward.

 May 21, 2019 -- Jim Ryan tells investors/analysts that SIE plans to “maximize off-console opportunity” as a feature of PS Now.
-A DualSense direct to cloud gaming controller that has an integrated display would help SIE maximize PS Now's potential.
+He makes this public knowing that SIE is privately pursuing Project Q. A DualSense-like direct-to-cloud controller that has a sizable integrated display is a surefire way to help maximize PS Now's off-console potential.

 2021 -- A patent application is filed for a motion-sensing ‘Universal control’ feature that builds on Kutaragi’s lift-to-wake universal remote control application.
-One of the co-inventors (Rui Yang) was a Qualcomm Sr. System Test Engineer before moving to Intel to deliver a Bluetooth solution for Windows and Android platforms.
-Both applications seem to hint that Project Q will act as a universal remote control for a range of electronics.
+One of the co-inventors (Rui Yang) was a Qualcomm Sr. System Test Engineer who also worked on Android platforms in the past.
+Both applications seem to hint that Project Q will also act as a universal remote control for certain electronics.

 2023 -- Video surfaces of Project Q running Android.
-Having an Android OS makes bringing SIE's mobile games to the handheld highly likely, and makes the approval of VoWifi apps like NumberSync a strong possibility.
-Project Q is poised to be more of a precision gaming device than smartphones, while facilitating the kind of communication that Kutaragi was once wary of.
+SIE choosing Android makes bringing their mobile games to the handheld highly likely, and makes the approval of VoWifi apps like NumberSync a strong possibility.
+Unlike smartphones, Project Q is poised to be a precision mobile gaming device; while facilitating the kind of communication that Kutaragi was once wary of.

 Beyond 2023